 Most of the language courses offered by the Center for Language Education and Research (CLER) are lottery courses (see section a330 for general information about lottery courses).
-For lottery courses, make sure that you register only for the language you need to fulfill your language requirement during the lottery entry period (see section b330 for information about which courses are lottery courses).
+For lottery courses, make sure that students register only for the language they need to fulfill their language requirement during the lottery entry period (see section b330 for information about which courses are lottery courses).

-"First foreign language" refers to a language other than English that a student studies at the university for the first time.
-Thus, when a student has either studied or used the particular language prior to the enrollment of the course and his/her proficiency in the language exceeds the course goals and learning objectives, the student will not be able to register for the course.
-If a student registers without permission for a course which does not match his/her ability, the registration will be terminated even during the semester.
+"First foreign language" refers to a language other than English and Japanese that students study at the university for the first time.
+Thus, when students have either studied or used the particular language prior to the enrollment of the course and their proficiency in the language exceeds the course goals and learning objectives, students will not be able to register for the course.
+If students register without permission for a course which does not match their ability, the registration will be terminated even during the semester.

-Under the following circumstances listed below, a student who wishes to register for a particular language course must apply for a "Placement Interview" (refer to p.50) in order to be placed into a course appropriate to his/her proficiency.
-The "Placement Interview" will be held at the beginning of each semester.
-Students who fail to take the interview will not be able to register for the language course during that particular semester.
-For information on language courses that do not hold "Placement Interview" (Russian, Portuguese, Latin, Asian and African Languages), be sure to visit the CLER Office (5th Floor, Building 6) prior to the first class.
+Under the following circumstances listed below, students who wish to register for a particular language course must apply for a "Placement Test" (refer to p.51) in order to be placed into a course appropriate to their proficiency.
+The "Placement Test" will be held at the beginning of each semester.
+Students who fail to take the test will not be able to register for the language course during that particular semester.
+For information on language courses that do not hold "Placement Test" (Russian, Portuguese, Latin, Asian and African Languages), be sure to visit the CLER Office (5th Floor, Building 6) prior to the first class.

-This applies to those of you who have:
+This applies to students who have:

-- studied the language before enrolling in university - a family member who is a speaker of the language, and the student is exposed to the language on a daily basis - either lived or studied in an area where the language is used - experience of using the language for reasons not stated above
+- studied the language before enrolling in university - a family member who is a speaker of the language, and they are exposed to the language on a daily basis - either lived or studied in a place where the language is used - · have experience of using the language for reasons not stated above

-However, students who can submit a certificate for language proficiency tests in French, German, Italian or Spanish may be exempted from taking the interview (refer to p.50).
+However, students who can submit a certificate for language proficiency tests in French, German, Italian or Spanish may be exempted from taking the test (refer to p.51).

 - Students are allowed to take up to 2 credits per language each semester.
-This limitation does not apply to advanced courses, optional courses, Short-term Language Programs during spring/summer vacation and Japanese offered by the CLER. - The chosen language must be taken in the correct sequence. - In principle, no withdrawals are allowed for language courses taken to fulfill the 8-credit language requirement.
-Once a student withdraws from such a class, he/she will not be allowed to choose that language to fulfill the language requirement.
-Withdrawal is allowed for language taken under SE electives. - Students taking a foreign language (Chinese, French, German, Italian, Korean, and Spanish) starting at intermediate or advanced level may take advanced level courses repeatedly to fulfill the 8-credit language requirement, as long as the advanced level courses are taught by different teachers.
-However, 2 cr. advanced courses (Advanced [Integrated Skills] A to D) cannot be taken more than once. - · Arabic, Indonesian, Latin, Portuguese, Russian, and Tagalog must be taken from the basic level to fulfill the 8-credit requirements.
-(For more information, please refer to the pages on the Gogaku Kamoku (語学科目) in "2020 Academic Handbook (2020 年度履修要覧〔学部科目編〕)"). - A student who chooses a language he/she has studied previously and placed at an advanced level may encounter difficulties in completing the required 8 credits in one language.
+This limitation does not apply to advanced courses, optional courses, Short-term Language Programs during spring/summer vacation and Japanese offered by the CLER. - The chosen language must be taken in the correct sequence.
+(Russian, Portuguese, Latin, Asian and African language courses start from Spring Semester.) - In principle, no withdrawals are allowed for language courses taken to fulfill the 8-credit language requirement.
+Once students withdraw from such a class, they will not be allowed to choose that language to fulfill the language requirement.
+Withdrawal is allowed for language taken under SE electives. - Students taking a foreign language (Chinese, French, German, Italian, Korean, and Spanish) starting at a higher level may take advanced level courses repeatedly to fulfill the 8-credit language requirement, as long as the advanced level courses are taught by different teachers.
+However, 2 credits advanced courses (Advanced [Integrated Skills] A to D) cannot be taken more than once. - · Arabic, Indonesian, Latin, Portuguese, Russian, and Tagalog must be taken from the basic level to fulfill the 8-credit requirement.
+(For more information, please refer to the pages on the Gogaku Kamoku (語学科目) in "2021 Academic Handbook (2021 年度履修要覧〔学部科目編〕)"). - Students who choose a language they have studied previously and placed at an advanced level may encounter difficulties in completing the required 8 credits in one language.